Nehemiah 6 – The Walls Completed

 e.
 They are trying to make us afraid: Nehemiah had the discernment to see the slander strategy was all about fear, and he wouldn’t give into it.
 No enemy can make us afraid; all they can do is try to make us choose fear – but it is up to us to choose it.

 i.
 Many people live paralyzed by the fear of what others are saying about them, or what they might say about them.
 Instead, we should forget about it in these situations.
-People will talk anyway and there is little you can do about it, other than be determined that you will not make you afraid.
+People will talk anyway and there is little you can do about it, other than be determined that they will not make you afraid.

 ii.
 One of Benjamin Franklin’s proverbs from Poor Richard’s Almanac wisely says: “Since I cannot govern my own tongue, tho’ within my own teeth, how can I hope to govern the tongues of others?”